 Similar to the horizontal or vertical option, you need to ensure that you have a long enough scratching surface for your cat.
 The longer the cat, the longer the scratching post needs to be.

-Since cats like to stretch while they’re scratching, if you have a short post, it’s likely that your cat won’t get the same satisfaction that they do from your tall chair.
+Since cats like to stretch while scratching, if you have a short post, likely, your cat won’t get the same satisfaction from your tall chair.

 Material